St Kilda UNESCO World Heritage Site

-St Kilda is a set of islands where a beautiful natural habitat has been able to develop and adapt over millions of years, then providing support for a community and culture to grow over thousands of years.
+St Kilda is a set of islands where a beautiful natural habitat has developed over millions of years, providing support for a unique community and culture to grow.

-This remote archipelago is part of the Outer Hebrides islands, sitting to the north west of North Uist.
+This remote archipelago is part of the Outer Hebrides, sitting to the north west of North Uist.
 St Kilda is composed of five islands, Hirta, Dùn, Soay, Boreray and Levenish, alongside a number of sea stacks and islets.
 It’s a place of rare beauty and drama.

-But the remoteness of these islands didn’t hold progress back - people lived and thrived on these islands, just as they did on the main Outer Hebridean islands, sharing a distinctive culture.
+But the remoteness of these islands hasn't held progress back - people lived and thrived on these islands, just as they did on the main Outer Hebridean islands, sharing a distinctive culture.

 St Kilda is remarkable not just for its striking landscape and unique human story.
 It’s unique geographical position and oceanic climate allow it to support a dazzling array of inter-dependent ecosystems.
 An extraordinary biodiversity can be observed, both on its windswept lands and beneath the sparkling surface of its coastal waters.
 The world heritage site is 95% marine and the seabird colonies are the most important in the north-east Atlantic.